-Independent Examination: An independent process where formal objections to a DPD made at Submission stage are considered by a government inspector.
+Independent Examination: An independent process where formal objections to a development plan document are considered by a government-appointed planning Inspector.
 The examination itself is run by the Inspector, not the local planning authority.
-Many objections to DPDs will be considered through written comments made by the objector and the council.
-However, objectors have a right to make their case in person at the Examination if they choose.
+Many objections will be considered through written comments made by the objector and the council.
+However, objectors have a right to make their case in person at the examination if they choose.